 - Our range of course lists, with short courses all the way to degrees:

 We wish you all the best in your career journeys, and hope that it will be extremely rewarding!
-If you’re a company or mid-career professional with advice to share, please drop us a comment or email so we can better help our readers!Ever want to ask a Senior everything about his/her experience?
+If you’re a company or mid-career professional with advice to share, please drop us a comment or email so we can better help our readers![Note for Readers] Are you looking for a degree programme that matches your aspirations?
 Here's your chance to talk to a senior in person.
-On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+On 6 Apr at the highly-touted Future Academy, you will be brought around by a senior.
 Registration is free!
 Check it out now to ask questions and engage in discussion!